- Registration & fees

 What if I don’t pay by the deadline?

-Students who have not made arrangements to pay fall term fees by September 30, 2020 will be deregistered from all courses for the fall and winter terms.
-Detailed payment information can be found on the Student Accounts website: carleton.ca/fees.
+- Students who have not made arrangements to pay fall term fees by September 30, 2020 will be deregistered from all courses for the fall and winter terms.
+This policy is suspend this year (2020-21).